PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 check the residual logical by XOR.

 ## Building a Small Lookup Table

+This example builds a complete lookup table in Python by exhaustively enumerating fault configurations.
+This is useful for understanding the API and for small circuits.
+For larger codes, use the Rust `TargetedLookupDecoder` which searches on-demand without precomputing all syndromes.

 A lookup decoder table groups configuration probability by: